-11. Click on the CUT icon, as shown, to set the extrusion operation to Cut.
+Click on the CUT icon, as shown, to set the extrusion operation to Cut.
+10. Click on the inside of the sketched region as shown.

 - 12. Set the Extents option to Through All as shown.
 The All option instructs the software to calculate the extrusion distance and assures the created feature will always cut through the full length of the model. - 13.
 Click on the OK button to proceed with creating the extruded feature.